anushkarao12/facial-rec-attendance-system/README.md

 ```
 4. When a known face is detected, attendance is logged in the attendance_logs/ folder in a .csv file with the current date.

+---

 ##🧠 How It Works
 - Loads images of known faces from the known_faces/ folder.
 - Initializes webcam and captures live video.
 - Uses face_recognition to detect and identify faces.
-- If a face matches one in the dataset, their name is logged with the current time and date.
+- If a face matches one in the dataset, its name is logged with the current time and date.
 - Avoids duplicate attendance entries during the same session.

+---

 ##📌 Use Cases
 - Classroom or office attendance
 - Security check-in systems
 - Touchless identification systems

+---

 ##📷 Future Enhancements
 - GUI interface for user interaction
 - Email/SMS notifications on recognition
 - Integration with cloud storage or database
 - Multi-camera support

+---

 ##⚠️ Disclaimer
 This project is for educational purposes.
 Accuracy depends on lighting, camera quality, and the dataset used.
 Always ensure consent is obtained when using facial recognition.